alexcolls/z-trading/README.md

 # z_trading

 A trading framework for High Frequency Trading (HTF) and multi-venue algorithmic trading.
 Written in C, for fast trading, development, backtestings and modeling in the same environment.
-Build it in the top of Zorro.
+Build-in the top of Zorro.

 Asyncronous low-latency operations, perfect for Market Making (MM) and Market Taking (MT).